 - Rayner Teo: Runs a trend-following method and likes to take opportunities in almost all market conditions.

 These Price Actions traders have a very interesting way to conduct their trades.
 What can other traders learn from their trading strategy and methods?

 1. Gary Wagner

 Gary Wagner started trading in the financial market since the late 1980s.
 The core of his trading strategy revolves around Candlestick Pattern as a Price Action method.
 Initially, he did not understand the mechanism of Price Action.
 But Gary Wagner gradually "fell in love" with Candlesticks and even relied on it to analyze the market sentiment.

-No doubt, Gary Wagner is focused on perfecting his trading techniques with Candlesticks.
-He admits that the use of Candlesticks to find out had helped him to make a lot of progress and profit consistently.
+Gary Wagner is undoubtedly focused on perfecting his trading techniques with Candlesticks.
+He admits that using Candlesticks to find out had helped him make a lot of progress and profit consistently.
 Later, Wagner successfully developed an indicator called the Candlestick Forecaster.

 As a whole, Gary Wagner applies analysis with Triple Candlestick Patterns, which are then combined with Elliott Wave and Fibonacci levels as Support Resistance.
 He still regularly publishes this trading setup in TheGoldForecast[dot]com.